Best museums in Rome

-There’s such a vast number of museums in Rome that it can be tricky to suss out the must-sees from the must-avoid-at-all-costs.
-Whether you’re into Renaissance masterpieces, ancient archaeological finds or 21st century photography, our guide will help you make the right choice.
+There’s such a vast number of museums and art galleries in Rome that it can be tricky to suss out the must-sees from the must-avoid-at-all-costs.
+Whether you’re into Renaissance masterpieces, ancient archaeological finds or 21st century photography, our guide to the best museums to visit in Rome will help you make the right choice.

 MODERN & CONTEMPORARY ART